fontforge/fontforge/doc/sphinx/ui/misc/xres.rst

    Used to draw text in the cell which is active (and used for the "<New>" entry).

+.. object:: Gdraw.GMatrixEdit.ActiveBG

+   A color.

+   The background color of a cell that is active (and used for the "<New>" entry).

+.. object:: Gdraw.GMatrixEdit.TitleFont

+   A font.

+   Used in the title area of a GMatrixEdit.

 .. object:: ...

 .. _xres.deprecated: